K-Ci & JoJo

 K-Ci & JoJo is an American R&B duo, consisting of brothers Cedric "K-Ci" Hailey (born September 2, 1969) and Joel "JoJo" Hailey (born June 10, 1971).
-Natives of Monroe, North Carolina, they are also the lead singers of the chart-topping R&B group Jodeci with the DeGrate brothers—Donald (better known as DeVante Swing) and Mr. Dalvin.
+Natives of Charlotte, North Carolina, they are also the lead singers of the chart-topping R&B group Jodeci with the DeGrate brothers—Donald (better known as DeVante Swing) and Mr. Dalvin.
+They are best known for their 1998 single "All My Life" which peaked atop the Billboard Hot 100 for three weeks and received three Grammy Award nominations.
+They also guest appeared on the well-known Tupac Shakur 1996 again no.1 multi-platinum song "How Do U Want It", which was nominated for Best Rap Performance by a Duo or Group in 1997.
+K-Ci & JoJo also achieved mainstream success with the 1999 hit "Tell Me It's Real", which peaked at number two on the Billboard Hot 100.
+Their 2001 song, "Crazy", was included on the Save the Last Dance soundtrack and peaked at number 11 on the Billboard Hot 100.

+K-Ci & JoJo have released five albums.
+Their debut studio album, Love Always (1997), has been certified triple platinum by the Recording Industry Association of America, and their subsequent albums It's Real and X were both certified platinum.

 History

-Music beginnings
+1983–1996: Music beginnings and early work as duo

-K-Ci and JoJo first gained recognition as members of a family gospel quartet, Little Cedric and the Hailey Singers of North Carolina.
-The group released 3 albums on the AIR (Atlanta International Records) label: "I'm Alright Now" in 1983, "Jesus Saves" which hit number 4 on the Billboard Gospel chart in 1984 and "God's Blessings" which hit number 22 in 1985.
-They joined brothers Donald "DeVanté Swing" DeGrate and Dalvin "Mr. Dalvin" DeGrate to form the R&B group Jodeci.
-K-Ci & JoJo's first sign of independence came in 1994 when K-Ci covered Bobby Womack's hit "If You Think You're Lonely Now" for the movie Jason's Lyric.
+K-Ci & JoJo first gained recognition as members of a family gospel quartet, Little Cedric and the Hailey Singers.
+The group released 3 albums on the AIR (Atlanta International Records) label: I'm Alright Now in 1983, Jesus Saves which hit number 4 on the Billboard Gospel chart in 1984 and God's Blessings which hit number 22 in 1985.
+They joined brothers Donald "DeVanté Swing" DeGrate and Dalvin "Mr. Dalvin" DeGrate to form the R&B group Jodeci in 1988.
+K-Ci & JoJo's first sign of independence came in 1992 when K-Ci recorded the duet "I Don’t Want to Do Anything" with Mary J. Blige on her debut album What's the 411?.
+K-Ci also covered Bobby Womack's "If You Think You're Lonely Now" for the movie Jason's Lyric in 1994.
 Early in 1996, K-Ci & JoJo teamed up for the song "How Could You" for the movie Bulletproof starring Damon Wayans and Adam Sandler.
 By July 1996, K-Ci & JoJo were featured guest artists in 2Pac's number-one R&B and Billboard Hot 100 hit "How Do U Want It".
+They are also featured in the 1996 2Pac song "Toss It Up".